George-Atmatsidis/tapas-pos/README.md

 # tapas-tpv

-Note: This project was originally started by Francisco Morero Peyrona.
+Note: This project was originally started by @peyrona

 --------------------------------------
    SOBRE ESTE PROYECTO